KDEFFALT/OEM_PORTING_GUIDE/README.md

 Requirements tools: (Download from release page)

-- Root access (Magisk recomended or you can use root access from KernelSU or Apatch if you can gain su access in termux)
+- Root access (Magisk recomended or you can use root access from KernelSU/Apatch if you can gain su access in termux)
 - Termux
 - MT manager
 - UKA modules